 Present BI to the stakeholders

 The other thing to do before implementing a business intelligence plan into your company is to set the terms and define the meaning of BI with all your stakeholders.
-As lots of employees are involved in the data processing, make sure that everyone is on the same page and has a mutual perception of what business intelligence development strategy is.
+Since lots of employees are involved in the data processing, make sure that everyone is on the same page and has a mutual perception of what business intelligence development strategy is.

 Set the KPIs and Requirements